 Pricing Plan

-Our fire risk assessments follow a comprehensive, five-step method recommended by government guidance.
+Our fire risk assessment report follow a comprehensive, five-step method recommended by government guidance.
 First, we identify all potential fire hazards within the property, including sources of ignition, fuel, and oxygen.
-Next, we evaluate who may be at risk—such as tenants, visitors, or vulnerable individuals—and assess how a fire could impact them.
+Next, we evaluate who may be at risk such as tenants, visitors, or vulnerable individuals and assess how a fire could impact them.
 We then examine the effectiveness of your current fire safety measures, such as alarms, extinguishers, escape routes, signage, lighting, and fire doors.

 After this, we provide a detailed written report outlining our findings, along with a risk rating and prioritized action plan.
 This includes all improvements required to reduce risk to an acceptable level, from installing proper fire detection systems to ensuring adequate fire separation and emergency exits.
 If everything is in order, your report will demonstrate full compliance, which is essential for audits, insurance purposes, and legal peace of mind.